-45 Years Later: Die photos and analysis of the revolutionary 8008 microprocessor
+50 Years Later: The revolutionary 8008 microprocessor

-Ken Shirriff is a Silicon Valley-based computer enthusiast who enjoys reverse-engineering old chips and restoring classic equipment such as the Xerox Alto.
-Shirriff wrote the Arduino IRremote library for infrared remotes, attempted Bitcoin mining on a 55 year old IBM 1401 punch card mainframe, and got six symbols added to Unicode including the Bitcoin symbol (฿).
-You can follow his work at Righto.com and @kenshirriff.

-Intel's groundbreaking 8008 microprocessor was first produced 45 years ago.1 This chip, Intel's first 8-bit microprocessor, is the ancestor of the x86 processor family that you may be using right now.
+Intel's groundbreaking 8008 microprocessor was first produced over 50 years ago.
+This was Intel's first 8-bit microprocessor and the ancestor of the x86 processor family that you may be using right now.
 I couldn't find good die photos of the 8008, so I opened one up and took some detailed photographs.
 These new die photos are in this article, along with a discussion of the 8008's internal design.

-The photo above shows the tiny silicon die inside the 8008 package (click the image for a higher resolution photo).
+The photo below shows the tiny silicon die inside the 8008 package (click for higher resolution photo).
 You can barely see the wires and transistors that make up the chip.
 The squares around the outside are the 18 pads that are connected to the external pins by tiny bond wires.

 You can see the text "8008" on the right edge of the chip and "© Intel 1971" on the lower edge.
 The initials HF appear on the top right for Hal Feeney, who did the chip's logic design and physical layout.
-(Other key designers of the 8008 were Ted Hoff, Stan Mazor, and Federico Faggin.)
+Other key designers of the 8008 were Ted Hoff, Stan Mazor, and Federico Faggin.

 Inside the chip

 The diagram below highlights some of the major functional blocks of the chip.
-On the left is the 8-bit Arithmetic/Logic Unit (ALU), which performs the actual data computations.3 The ALU uses two temporary registers to hold its input values.
+On the left is the 8-bit Arithmetic/Logic Unit (ALU), which performs the actual data computations.3

+The ALU uses two temporary registers to hold its input values.
 These registers take up significant area on the chip, not because they are complex, but because they need large transistors to drive signals through the ALU circuitry.

 Below the registers is the carry look ahead circuitry.
 For addition and subtraction, this circuit computes all eight carry values in parallel to improve performance.2 Since the low-order carry depends on just the low-order bits, while the higher-order carries depend on multiple bits, the circuit block has a triangular shape.